-Liquidity management established by the Foundation will ensure the prompt delivery of pension benefits (Art.
+The liquidity management established by the Investment Committee ensures the pension benefits are paid on time (Art.
 52 OPO 2).
-The pension funds may not acquire any real estate or direct properties.

 Investments with the employer of a pension fund may take place in accordance with Art.
-57 and 58 OPO 2, with the Foundation's approval.
+57 and 58 OPO 2, with the Foundation Board's approval.

 Art.
-4 Allocation of duties
+4 Investment organisation

-- 1. The Foundation Board - The Foundation Board approves these investment regulations and submits them to the appropriate supervisory authority (BVG- und Stiftungsaufsicht) for the canton of Zurich. - It takes the appropriate organisational measures required to comply with the regulations on loyalty (Art.
+- The Foundation Board - The Foundation Board approves these investment regulations and submits them to the appropriate supervisory authority (BVG- und Stiftungsaufsicht) for the canton of Zurich. - It takes the appropriate organisational measures required to comply with the regulations on loyalty (Art.
 14 of the investment regulations).
 It also stipulates the voting guidelines on exercising shareholders' voting rights (Art.
-12 of the investment regulations). - The Foundation Board determines at Foundation level the required or target returns for financing the retirement pensions, with the involvement of the pension fund experts and sets the target levels for the fluctuation reserves. - In consultation with the Investment Committee, it decides on the long-term investment strategy of the Foundation, the investment guidelines and investment principles. - It designates the members of the Investment Committee. - It is responsible for the investment of assets, unless the Administrative Commission has the expertise for this. - It decides on the purchase or the sale of directly held properties. - It decides on investments with the employer. - It decides on securities lending and repurchase transactions. - It can issue additional guidelines. - The focus and scope of the sustainability strategy are subject to periodic review.
+12 of the investment regulations). - The Foundation Board determines at Foundation level the required or target returns for financing the retirement, disability and survivors' pensions, with the involvement of the pension fund experts and sets the target levels for the fluctuation reserves maintained at the Foundation level. - In consultation with the Investment Committee, it decides on the long-term investment strategy of the Foundation, the investment guidelines and investment principles. - The Foundation Board approves the investment strategy chosen by the pension fund. - It designates the members of the Investment Committee. - It is responsible for the investment of assets, unless the Administrative Commission has the expertise for this. - It decides on the purchase or the sale of directly held properties. - It decides on investments with the employer. - It decides on securities lending and repurchase transactions. - It can issue additional guidelines. - The focus and scope of the sustainability strategy are subject to periodic review.

-- 2. Investment Committee at Foundation level - It works in consultation with the pension fund expert to draw up the investment regulations and forwards these to the Foundation Board. - It is responsible for achieving the long-term investment strategy set by the Foundation Board. - It draws up and monitors the liquidity and investment plan and, within the context of these guidelines, it decides on the individual investments and allocation of the resources available to asset management. - It is responsible for long-term achievement of the required or target returns for financing retirement pensions according to the stipulations of the Foundation Board and the pension fund expert. - It works in consultation with the pension fund expert to regularly review the investment strategy and the associated required or target returns that are based on circumstances that have changed (risk capacity).
+2. Investment Committee, activity at Foundation level

+- It works in consultation with the pension fund expert to draw up the investment regulations and forwards these to the Foundation Board. - It is responsible for achieving the long-term investment strategy set by the Foundation Board. - It draws up and monitors the liquidity and investment plan and, within the context of these guidelines, it decides on the individual investments and allocation of the resources available to asset management. - It is responsible for long-term achievement of the required or target returns for financing retirement pensions according to the stipulations of the Foundation Board and the pension fund expert. - It works in consultation with the pension fund expert to regularly review the investment strategy and the associated required or target returns that are based on circumstances that have changed (risk capacity).
 When corrective measures are required, it notifies the Foundation Board. - It informs the Foundation Board quarterly about the investment activities and successes of the individual asset classes and the total assets in relation to the benchmark or the competition (reporting). - It defines the requirements that investment managers must meet.
 It submits to the Foundation Board proposals concerning the investment managers with whom the Foundation and the affiliated pension funds work. - It sets the objectives, principles, implementation and supervision of the investment assets in a transparent manner so that the Foundation Board can fully perform its management tasks.
 It monitors compliance by the investment managers and asset managers with the legal requirements of Art.
-48(f)-48(I) OPO 2.
+48(f)-48(l) OPO 2.